-Initial FPGA firmware for the ROACH supports a polyphase filterbank (PFB) personality that forms thirty-two 32-MHz sub-bands, sixteen per IF input.
-Any subset of 16 of these sub-bands, quantized at 2 bits, will be selectable for output to the Mark 5C recorder at a 2 Gbps data rate.
-This FPGA personality was developed mainly by Haystack Observatory, with some assistance by NRAO at the end of the development process.
+Initial FPGA firmware for the ROACH supports a polyphase filterbank (PFB) personality that forms fifteen contiguous 32-MHz sub-bands from each of two IF inputs (a sixteenth sub-band in each IF does not contain usable data).
+Any sixteen of these thirty sub-bands can be selected for 2-bit requantization and recording at a total data rate of 2.048 Gbps (referred to as "2 Gbps" subsequently).
+It is expected that configurations of either eight dual-polar, or sixteen single-polar sub-bands will be selected in most cases.

+This PFB personality was developed mainly by Haystack Observatory, with some assistance by NRAO at the end of the development process.
 Important auxiliary functions including detection of the switched broadband noise (Section 6.3) and pulsed (Section 13.2) calibration signals will be supported within the PFB personality.